singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

                    1
 ```

-Note that the final statement from above,makeChange(100  using 4   quarters), equals 1.
-We call this "fully reduced:'
+Note that the final statement from above, makeChange(100  using 4   quarters), equals 1.
+We call this "fully reduced".

 Now what?
 We've used up all our quarters, so now we can start applying our next biggest denomination:
 dimes.